 All calculations were performed on the Jülich Research on Exascale Cluster Architectures (JURECA) supercomputer operated by the Jülich Supercomputing Centre (Jülich Supercomputing Centre, 2016).
-Each retrieval was executed in parallel on 4 computation nodes, each with 24 CPU cores (twin Intel Xeon E5-2680 v3 CPU's) and 128 GB of system main memory.
+Each retrieval was executed in parallel on four computational nodes, each with 24 CPU cores (twin Intel Xeon E5-2680 v3 CPUs) and 128 GB of system main memory.

-Table 3 shows the time required for different parts of calculation averaged over 3 identical runs (although < 1% variation was observed).
-The "Other calculations" field mostly includes time required by input and output, but also preparatory steps, such as Delaunay triangulation in the case of retrievals C and D.
+Table 3 shows the time required for different parts of calculation averaged over three identical runs (although < 1% variation was observed).
+The "other calculations" field mostly includes the time required by input and output, but